 Since x-rays are useful in these regards, they are still viable diagnostic tools when the nature of SIJ pain is still under evaluation.
 X-rays are very accessible, being generally available anywhere in the world.
 They are also inexpensive and fast.
 Best of all, x-rays can certainly image aspects of the SIJ very clearly, providing a glimpse into potential pathologies that might be present for little monetary expense or time investment.

-Sacroiliac X-Ray Limitations
+SIJ X-Ray Limitations

 X-rays can not diagnose most sacroiliac joint pain syndromes.
 They are inferior to MRI evaluation and that more advanced technology is still largely useless for most SIJ pain patients.